luckyz/best-resume-ever/README.md

 git clone https://github.com/salomonelli/best-resume-ever.git
 ```

-2. Go to the cloned directory (e.g. `cd best-resume-ever`).
+2. Go to the cloned directory (e.g. `cd cv`).

+3. If you use Windows, replace `.eslintrc.json` file renaming `.eslintrc_windows.json`.

-3. Run `npm install`.
+4. Run `npm install`.
 This may take a few seconds.

-4. Customize your resume in the `resume/` directory: edit your data `data.yml` and replace the default profile-picture `id.jpg` with your picture.
+5. Customize your resume in the `resume/` directory: edit your data `data.yml` and replace the default profile-picture `id.jpg` with your picture.
 Rename your picture as `id.jpg` and copy it in the `resume/` directory.
 During this step, you may find it easier to navigate with Finder or File Explorer to get to the files.
 This will allow you to edit files with your computers default text editor.

-5. Preview resumes with `npm run dev`.
+6. Preview resumes with `npm run dev`.
 The command will start a server instance and listen on port 8080.
 Open (http://localhost:8080/home) in your browser.
 The page will show some resume previews.
 To see the preview of your resume, with your picture and data, click on one layout that you like and the resume will be opened in the same window.

 ![Resume previews](/readme-images/resumePreviews.png)

-6. Export your resume as pdf by running the command `npm run export`.
-In order to avoid errors due to the concurrency of two  `npm run` commands, stop the execution of the previus `npm run dev` and then type the export command.
+7. Export your resume as pdf by running the command `npm run export`.
+In order to avoid errors due to the concurrency of two  `npm run` commands, stop the execution of the previous `npm run dev` and then type the export command.

 All resumes will be exported to the `pdf/` folder.